 Pacific Customs Brokers stands ready to assist and guide you on all customs matters, and we look forward to hearing from you.

 Have you received an Informed Compliance Notification recently or in the past?
 Did you wait, respond immediately or contact your customs broker first?
-Share your experience in the comments section below or email Ask Your Broker.
-However, if you have received a letter recently, call us immediately.
+If you have received a letter recently, call us immediately.